JChamberlain85/Blackjack/README.md

 ## Features

 ### 1. **Starting the Game**
-- The player is prompted to enter their name, after which they receive a randomly generated starting balance (range: $12.00 to $7000.00, inclusive).
-The balance is displayed with two decimal places to represent cents.
+- The player is prompted to enter their name, after which they receive a randomly generated starting balance within the range of $12.00 to $7000.00.

 ### 2. **Game Setup**
 - A simulated deck of cards includes all standard card values and suits, but with infinite copies of each card.